-Where did the German Klien family come from?
-What is the German Klien family crest and coat of arms?
-When did the Klien family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Klien family history?The name Klien comes from the German province known as the Rhineland.
+The name Klien comes from the German province known as the Rhineland.
 In pre-medieval times, the German people used only one name, but as the population increased, hereditary surnames became necessary for people to maintain unique identities.
 Klien is a nickname surname, a style of name based on an eke-name, or added name, that described a characteristic of its original bearer.
 Klien is a name for a small or short person deriving its origin from the German word "klien," which means "small."

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Klien include Klein, Kleinn, Kleine, Kleinne, Kleyn, Kleynn, Kline, Clein, Clein, Cline, Kleiner, Klinertz and many more.

-Another 71 words (5 lines of text) are included under the topic Early Klien Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Klien Notables in all our PDF Extended History products and printed products wherever possible.